-Do’s and Don’ts that Can Save Your Graphic Design Business from Failing
+16 Do's and Don'ts in Graphic Design that Can Save Your Business

 Talking full ownership over your own career has never been easy and as inclusive and open to newcomers as it may be – and the graphic design industry is no different in this regard.

 A silver lining in this whole story could be that graphic designers have always shown a strong entrepreneurial initiative – according to recent research, nearly 25% of professionals currently working in the industry are self-employed.

 So, the common industry pitfalls and good practices that make a successful graphic design startup have been explored in great detail by now.

 Let's see what we can learn from the people that already made a mark on the industry.

 DO have a detailed business plan.